AmiJoba22/RateMD-Datapipe/README.md

 ## Functional Requirements
-- List the functional requirements for the project, detailing the core features and actions.
+- The functional requirements for the project, detailing the core features and actions.
-- Example:
   - System must allow users to filter doctor ratings by state, county or zip code.
-  - Users must be able to view avverage, minimum, maximum and count of doctor ratings for a selected location.
+  - Users must be able to view average, minimum, maximum and count of doctor ratings for a selected location.
   - System should display ratings by speciality within the chosen location.
   - Data must be consistently and accurately grouped by region and specialty.